Greyyy-HJC/Scaling_FT_HMC/README.md

 python summary.py  # Generate comprehensive performance analysis
 ```

-**Note**: When using the Jupyter notebooks in the `analysis/` directory, remember to modify the path in:
+**Note**: When running the python scripts, remember to modify the path in:
 ```python
 # sys.path.append('/path/to/your/local')  # replace with the local path of your cloned GitHub repo
 ```